-- (a) Identified by the FATF as being 'non-cooperative'; or - (b) Notified to conventional bank licensees from time to time by the CBB.
+- Identified by the FATF as being 'non-cooperative'; or - Notified to conventional bank licensees from time to time by the CBB. - FC-8.1.2

 Whenever transactions with such parties have no apparent economic or visible lawful purpose, their background and purpose must be reexamined and the findings documented.
 If suspicions remain about the transaction, these must be reported to the relevant authorities in accordance with Section FC-5.2.